darrensw777/node-js-jwt-auth-mongodb/README.md

 link which will take you to an overview.

-On that page, look for: Public IPv4 address, combine that with you port to derive your url.
+On that page, look for: Public IPv4 address, combine that with the port the app runs on to derive your url.

 e.g.